benrotenberg/erc-senses/src/_includes/members.md

 * [Benjamin Rotenberg](https://phenix.cnrs.fr/en/directory/?uid=benjamin-rotenberg) is the principal investigator of the project.

+* Marinella de Giovanetti is a post-doctoral research associate, working on molecular simulations of electric field gradient fluctuations in electrolytes, to understand the NMR relaxation of quadrupolar nuclei.

 * Swetha Nair is a PhD student, working on molecular simulations of electrode-electrolyte interfaces, to understand nano-electrochemistry experiments.

-* Matthieu Wolf is a post-doctoral research associate, working on molecular simulations of electric field gradient fluctuations in electrolytes, to understand the NMR relaxation of quadrupolar nuclei.

 * Sleeba Varghese is a post-doctoral research associate, working on mesoscopic simulations of ionic current fluctuations through nanotubes.